Our amazing teachers

 Sharing my knowledge of dance is a great joy - I love to see how students flourish & develop during classes.

-I discovered Lindy hop in my hometown of Plymouth, in the Westcountry of England, 15 years ago, and was addicted immediately to the pure joy and energy that the dance brings.
+I discovered Lindy hop in my hometown of Plymouth, in the Westcountry of England in 2007, and was addicted immediately to the pure joy and energy that the dance brings.

 Elmer